 Caravans broadly fall into two categories: those designed primarily for couples and others built for families.
-But before you rush off and consider the first two-berth you see, or fix on one with bunk beds, read on, because there are many layouts which, although designed to sleep four, are ideal for two.
+But before you rush off and consider the first two-berth you see, or fixate on one with bunk beds, read on, because there are many caravan layouts which, although designed to sleep four, are also ideal for two.
 Layout choice is about how you would like to use the caravan.

 So how do you choose?